syaisyah/Project-Todo/server/api_doc.md

 Add user to specific project
 URL: /projects/:ProjectId/addUser
 Method: PATCH
-Required Auth: Yes (projects belongs to current user loggin only)
+Required Auth: Yes (only if loggin user is the owner of the project)
 ```

 - Request Headers: